 Become a Student Volunteer

-Temple Volunteers, a program within the university’s Community Affairs division, is dedicated to providing students with the resources and guidance necessary to immerse themselves in action for positive social change.
+Temple Volunteers, a program within the university’s Office of Community Affairs and Engagement, is dedicated to providing students with the resources and guidance necessary to immerse themselves in action for positive social change.
 We work with staff and students to establish strong relationships within and beyond the Temple campus through community service.

 Temple Volunteers offers everything from one-day service activities to long-term opportunities, primarily in North Philadelphia, where Temple’s Main Campus is located.